joequeens/firstrepo/README.md

 # firstrepo
 the first

-Okay - so let's add some infomation after the initial clone from github.
+Okay - so let's add some information after the initial clone from github.

-joe.
+okay added some more information with ATOM.

+ok - did something go missing.